Lackawanna Cut-Off Restoration Project: Andover–Delaware Water Gap

 In October 2015, a study to update the 2007 data was requested by the FTA as a prerequisite for project funding west of Andover.
-The Lackawanna Cut-Off Restoration – Commuter Rail Study, released in December 2019, found that the capital costs for reactivating the railroad from Andover to a new station at Delaware Water Gap would be about $288.93 million.
-The figure, which included the cost of reinstalling about 21 miles of tracks, upgrading two major bridges, and other related work, is roughly half the 2006 estimate of $551 million, largely because it excludes building the new stations, maintenance facilities, and other upgrades included in the earlier study that involved work on the additional 55 miles (88.7 km) of railroad between the Delaware Water Gap and Scranton not covered within the scope of the study.
+The "Lackawanna Cut-Off Restoration – Commuter Rail Study", released in December 2019, found that the capital costs for reactivating the railroad from Andover to a new station at Delaware Water Gap would be about $288.93 million, to cover reinstalling about 21 miles of tracks, upgrading two major bridges, and other related work.
+The figure is roughly half the 2006 estimate of $551 million, largely because it excluded 55 miles (88.7 km) of railroad between the Delaware Water Gap and Scranton.

 The 2019 study cost about $1 million, funded by local, state, and federal grants assembled by the office of U.S. Representative Matt Cartwright.
 It was prepared by Greenman-Pederson, Inc. of Scranton, PA (supported by sub-consultant Gannett-Fleming, Inc.) for the Pennsylvania Northeast Regional Railroad Authority and the Lackawanna County Department of Planning and Economic Development.

 The scope of work included: assessments of the condition of the Paulinskill and Delaware River Viaducts; conceptual evaluation of a rail station and parking garage layout at Delaware Water Gap; a desk-top assessment of track geometry and rail operating speeds along the corridor; desk-top assessment of signaling and Positive Train Control needs in the corridor; assessments of the existing track, drainage and railroad bed condition in the corridor; conceptual layout of a bridge to carry Slateford Road over the restored passenger line; underwater inspection of the three river piers of the Delaware River Viaduct; and conceptual and updated cost estimates for the anticipated improvements.

 The total conceptual construction costs for the project were preliminarily estimated to be $288,930,000.
 The individual cost elements were broken down as follows: Water Gap Rail Station ($32,630,000); right-of-way acquisition at the Delaware Water Gap Station ($1,500,000); Slateford Road Overhead Bridge construction and nearby culvert repairs ($3,320,000); signals and Positive Train Control ($8,190,000); track restoration in Pennsylvania (Delaware River Viaduct to Slateford Junction) ($16,610,000); track Restoration in New Jersey (Andover to Delaware River Viaduct) ($112,600,000); Delaware River Viaduct Rehabilitation ($54,000,000); Paulinskill Viaduct Rehabilitation ($16,000,000); and design, environmental and engineering costs ($44,080,000).
-The source of the funding for this scenario has not yet been identified.
+The source of the funding for this scenario was never identified.
+With Amtrak's current involvement with the project between Scranton and New York City, the cost estimates determined within this study could be used as a guide for future cost estimates.

-As such, Amtrak's Vision document (May 27, 2021) does not include a station stop at Delaware Water Gap but extends service to Scranton, which was not within the scope of the Greenman-Pederson study.